The Bankrate promise

 When an offer comes in, the listing agent negotiates on behalf of the seller, often presenting one or more counteroffers.
 And with the volatility of the current market and record low levels of inventory, Realtors frequently deal with multiple potential buyers to help you get the most out of your property.

 How to avoid paying Realtor fees

-In 2019, just 11 percent of home sales were sold by owners without the help of an agent, according to the National Association of Realtors (NAR).
-In addition, NAR says, for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold by Realtors.
+In 2021, just 10 percent of home sales were sold by owners without the help of an agent, according to the National Association of Realtors (NAR).
+In addition, NAR reports that for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold via Realtors, especially if they sell to online iBuyers.
 In many instances, FSBO sellers already know the buyers who end up purchasing their homes.
-Buying without a Realtor is also doable, but the jury is out about whether it’s a wise move — especially in this market.
+Buying without a Realtor is also doable, but it might not be a wise move, especially in a seller’s market.

 When you shop around for Realtors, ask them from the outset what their commission is and compare the terms of each person you talk to.
 If you think the fee is too high, talk to them about lowering it.

-Realtor fees can cost quite a bit, it’s true.
-Going it alone is possible, but the services an experienced agent provides are valuable, especially in a hot and fast-paced market.
-And it’s tough to DIY when you’re already juggling other everyday responsibilities.
-In addition, since Realtors don’t get paid until your home sells, they’re highly motivated to make sure your property brings in the best possible price it can.
+Realtor fees can cost quite a bit, it’s true — but working with a professional local real estate agent is probably worth it.
+Going it alone is possible, but the services an experienced agent provides are valuable, especially in a fast-paced or shifting market.
+Even in quiet markets, it’s tough to DIY when you’re already juggling other everyday responsibilities.
+And don’t forget, since Realtors don’t get paid until your home sells, they’re highly motivated to make sure your property brings in the best possible price it can.